Indexing of CNN Features for Large Scale Image Search: Experiments

 \section{Experiments}

-We represent the experimental results and analysis in this section.
-To validate the effectiveness of our proposed schemes, we perform our experiments on three benchmark datasets.
-Besides, a large scale dataset is added into the three benchmarks as the distractor set to test the performance of the proposed schemes on big data environment.
+The experimental results and analysis are presented in this section.
+To validate the efficiency of the proposed framework, we perform experiments on four public benchmarks including three unsupervised and one supervised datasets.
+The proposed schemes are first tasked to small-scale image retrieval to evaluate the influence of the main parameters.
+Then, a large-scale retrieval task is considered by mixing a distracted dataset into the four benchmarks.